adsarwate/advising-notes/GraduateResearch.md

 * Update your profile on LinkedIn
 * Create an ORCID

-You can do all of these in half an afternoon (at least a minimum).
+You can do all of these in a day (or even half a day).
 There is really no excuse to not doing this **immediately**.

 ### Create a homepage

 You should create a homepage for yourself.
 Why?
 That way you have a place to put your CV, links to projects and code, a description of your research, and other public-facing information about yourself.
 You don't have to list hobbies or the books you read or anything else that you don't feel like sharing.
 But having a homepage gives people wanting to know more about your research someplace to go.
 It is also important for internships -- companies will look at your website to see what you are doing.
+You don't have to have any publications yet!

+You have a couple of options:

-You can either host the website on a department or university server or make a site on Google Sites or some other web-based service.
+* host the website on a department or university server - you can hardcode the HTML (not advised, but this is what I have now due to legacy code) or use [Jekyll](https://jekyllrb.com/) or [Hugo](https://gohugo.io/) or [jemdoc](https://jemdoc.jaboc.net)

-* An institutional website means you probably have to edit the HTML yourself, but there are lots of templates out there.
-Perhaps the most famous is [jemdoc](https://jemdoc.jaboc.net).
-It also has the advantage of being a familiar format that lots of people use.
-* Third-party hosting means your page will not die when you graduate but it (usually) gives you a little less control and makes you "less obviously" affiliated with your university.
+* make a site on Google Sites
+* host a site on github.io (needs a github account)

-### Make a git repo
+### Make a github (or other) account

 It is very important to have a public repository of code from projects you have worked on.
 Perhaps you already have a git account on [GitHub](https://www.github.com/) or [GitLab](https://www.gitlab.com/): good for you!

+We have a [lab site on GitLab](https://gitlab.com/sarwate_lab).
+You should ask for access if you haven't already.
 There are lots of reasons to have a repo:

 * If you write code for an algorithm you developed or a simulation from a paper, you should create a repo for the paper and post the code (including preprocessing) and data (or a link to the data if it's a public data set).
 This is part of doing reproducible research.
+The code should be hosted on the lab site, probably but you can link to it from your own site.
 * If you apply for an internship, companies will look at your git repos.
 If you have nothing there, they will think you have no skills: it looks bad!
 If you have no papers yet but some code from class projects, put up the code and project there.
 This shows that you know how to do things.
 * If you get a job in industry, chances are you will have to use git.
 You should be aware of how it works and how to use it in order to be more employable.
 * You can use the lab git repository and point to contribuutions you have made to research projects (e.g. the code from a paper) there.